Australian Idol season 5: Carl Riseley

-Carl Riseley (born 21 December 1982) was a 25-year-old from Sydney, New South Wales.
+Carl Riseley (born 21 December 1982) was a 25-year-old from Sydney.
 He was advanced by the four judges to the final 12 through the Wildcard show.
 He has been awarded one "touchdown" from Mark Holden.
 Before Idol, Carl was a member of the Royal Australian Navy, where he plays the trumpet in the Navy Band.
 Carl was the final eliminee on 12 November 2007 when Natalie Gauci and Matt Corby proceeded into the Grand Final.
 He has a younger brother called Anthony.
 He is currently signed to Universal Records and will release his debut album The Rise in April 2008.
 Carl Riseley vocally supported axed judge Mark Holden on his departure in March 2008.
 Carl is referred to as the "swing king" and has been marketed in a Tom Jones type way.